lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Net XP: `finalXP - totalXpDebt`, where `totalXpDebt` is the sum of hint `xpDebt` across the game rounds.
 - __Pass criteria__
   - Overall net accuracy ≥ 50%.
-  - Any round net accuracy ≥ 70%.
+  - Best time or location accuracy ≥ 70% after penalties.
 - __Persistence on pass__ (non-guest users only)
   - Reads current `games.level` for the finished `gameId` (defaults to `1` if missing) and updates to `currentLevel + 1`.
   - Updates `profiles.level_up_best_level` if the new level exceeds the previous best.